Splitit/Splitit.Plugins.WooCommerce/splitit-installment-payments-enabler/readme.txt

 4. Customer charge action

 == Changelog ==

+= 2.2.3 =
+*Auto conversion for SplitIt text to SplitIt logo, Settings for Logo and Help link in the admin.
+3D secure minimal amount to zero if not filled.

 = 2.2.2 =
 *check for payment method added for order cancel and refund hooks and added backward compatibility for per product functionality.